tfredrich/Syntaxe/README.md

 * @IntegerValidation - enforces min/max value.
 * @LongValidation - enforced min/max value.
 * @ObjectValidation - utilize your own Validator implementation for the annotated class.
-* @RegexValidation - enforces the string field to comply with a regular expression.
+* @RegexValidation - enforces the string field to comply with a regular expression (Deprected.
+Use StringValidation instead).
 * @Required - enforce presence of a nullable type.
-* @StringValidation - enforces 'required-ness', min/max length.
+* @StringValidation - enforces 'required-ness', min/max length, regex pattern validation.
 * @ValidationProvider - utilize your AnnotatedFieldValidator implementation for the annotated field/property.

 In addition, to help protect from cross-site scripting (XSS) attacks, annotations are available